 Are you doing digital marketing for your brand and clients?
 Most people will answer “yes” to this question.
 And the reason is clear: the internet is everywhere; it’s powerful, and it’s here to stay.
-In January 2019, there were 4.388 billion internet users, which amounts to a penetration level of 57%.
-This means brands can reach almost half the people in the world through digital marketing.
+In April 2022, there were $5 billion internet users, which amounts to a penetration level of 63%.
+This means brands can reach half the people in the world through digital marketing.

 But does that make your job easier?
 No. Digital marketing is evolving rapidly.
 Marketing methods that worked brilliantly earlier like advertising are losing steam.
 Newer methods like chatbots and influencer marketing are gaining ground.
 So, marketers need to stay abreast of the latest changes in digital marketing methods and technologies.